-23 old.
-2 She died in Hebron in the land of Canaan, and Abraham mourned her death.
+23 Sarah lived to be 127 years old.
+She died in Hebron in the land of Canaan, and Abraham mourned her death.

-3 He left the place where his wife's body was lying, went to the Hittites, and said, 4 "I am a foreigner living here among you; sell me some land, so that I can bury my wife."
+He left the place where his wife's body was lying, went to the Hittites, and said, "I am a foreigner living here among you; sell me some land, so that I can bury my wife."